6)

 to God

-in kinship with Holy Mother Church
+in communion with Holy Mother Church

 , and whose